zyuanlim/RepData_PeerAssessment1/PA1_template.md

                        "weekend","weekday")
 dat3$daytype <- as.factor(dat3$daytype)
 ```
-Aggregating no of steps over interval and daytype to a new data frame
+Aggregating mean no of steps over interval and daytype to a new data frame

 ```r
 dat5 <- aggregate(steps~interval+daytype,dat3,mean,na.rm=TRUE)